sunflowerdojo/sunflowerdojo.github.io/_posts/2015-03-19-php-menu-highlighter.md

 ---
 PHP Menu Highlighter &#8211; highlight current page in your navigation menu.

-While developing a website recently, I realized I had already produced the navigation menu in a PHP file and used the include function to pull it into each page, so I needed a way to highlight the current page&#8217;s navigation menu item:
+While developing a website recently, I realized I had already produced the navigation menu in a PHP file and used the include function to pull it into each page, so I needed a way to highlight the current page's navigation menu item:

 This uses the nth-child(<span style="color: #ff0000;">x</span>) property of CSS to target menu item # <span style="color: #ff0000;">x</span>, where <span style="color: #ff0000;">x</span> is your navigation menu item in an array.
-Let&#8217;s say you have the following menu:
+Let's say you have the following menu:

 <pre>&lt;ul class="navigation"&gt;
  &lt;li&gt;Home&lt;/li&gt;